What’s The Difference Between Ombré & Balayage?

 Balayage & Ombré Explained – Visit Hair by Elements Hair Salon in Bishop’s Stortford For Fabulous Hair Colour

-There are so many multi-hue hair buzzwords out there these days: Ombre, sombre, tiger eye and Balayage.
+There are so many multi-hue hair buzzwords out there these days: Ombré, sombre, root stretch and balayage.

-Ombre is great for those whose are more darling with their hair, it is fare more noticeable than a Balayage and requires more maintenance.
-While Ombre is a stunning look it needs to done right!
-Do not attempt to do it on your own, if you want that true Ombre blended look you need to see a professional experienced in creating Ombre colour.
-While there’s a clear fade line between the two colours in Ombre, there is no such thing in Balayage.
+Ombré is great for those whose are more daring with their hair, it is far more noticeable than balayage and requires more maintenance.
+Ombre is a stunning look that needs to be created by a professional – do not attempt to do it yourself.
+While there’s a clear fade line between the two colours in ombré, there is no such thing in balayage.

-The word “Balayage” comes from another French word meaning “to sweep”.
-When applying the colour for a Balayage, you sweep the colour through small triangle sections of the hair onto a board or foil, giving it the natural transition down into the lighter colour.
-In Balayage, there are dark pieces left on the bottom to create dimension and a more natural look, the aim is to recreate the effect of hair that has been naturally lightened by the sun.
-This technique results in a natural sun-kissed look that is less maintenance than an Ombre.
+The word balayage comes from another French word meaning “to sweep”.
+When applying the colour for balayage, we will sweep the colour through small triangle sections of the hair onto a board or foil, giving it the natural transition down into the lighter colour.
+In balayage, there are dark pieces left at the bottom to create dimension and a more natural look.
+The aim is to recreate the effect of hair that has been naturally lightened by the sun.
+This technique results in a natural sun-kissed look that is less maintenance than an ombré.